devopsengineerDan/Daniel_project/README.md

 ===> DO NOT BE TOO GOOD --- Be Harmonious, Integrated, Industry
 ===> DO NOT BE A PSYCHOPATH
-[Make Trade that you can explain] ===> STRATEGY, ENTRY, PLAYBOOK [PUBLIC KNOWLEDGE: MARKET IS RANDOM]
+[Make Trade that you can explain] ===> STRATEGY, ENTRY, PLAYBOOK [PUBLIC KNOWLEDGE: MARKET IS RANDOM: HENCE YOU ONLY ANTICIPATE]
 ===> Allow Minimum Loss

 ================================================================================